 Table 3 shows the parameter values obtained from our calibration exercise.
 The lower bound for skills and problems is set to one, which implies that the easiest production problem and the lowest skill level are the same for both countries.
 The upper bound for skills and problems is higher for the U.S., which is consistent with better workers and more difficult production problems in the U.S. than in Mexico.
-The skill parameter $\lambda$ is nearly identical for both countries.
+The skill parameter λ is nearly identical for both countries.
 Thus, the resulting skill distribution in the U.S. benchmark has a longer tail than that in the benchmark for Mexico, but lower skill levels are distributed more or less similarly across countries.
-The calibrated values for a and b imply that communication costs are higher in Mexico than in the U.S., as shown in Figure 10.
-Last, the returns to team sizes, $\alpha$ , is higher in the U.S. than in Mexico.
-Higher communication costs and lower returns to team size imply that the span of control of managers in Mexico is more limited compared to their U.S. counterparts.
+The calibrated values for a and b imply that communication costs are higher in Mexico than in the U.S., as shown in Fig. 10.
+Last, the returns to team sizes, α , is higher in the U.S. than in Mexico is more limited compared to their U.S. counterparts.